Small living room with dining area layout

 Layout 2 – Wall-Hugging Dining Table for Extra Floor Space

-If your room feels tight, keep furniture close to the walls.
+If your room feels tight, the smartest move is to free up the center.

-This layout keeps the dining table pushed against one wall, leaving more walking space in the center.
+This layout keeps the dining table against the wall so you get more walking space.

 Best for